The 2021 MLB season is back! But blackouts are still here.

 - This video is not currently available due to local or national blackout restrictions.
 Please click “Learn More” if you require assistance.

-The situation has been made worse by conflicts between TV companies like Comcast and Time Warner Cable, which further fragment the channels available on cable.
+The situation has been worsened by conflicts between TV companies like Comcast and Time Warner Cable, which further fragment the channels available on cable.

 Bypass MLB.tv blackouts in a web browser

-Among other functions, a VPN can change your IP address to that of another location.
-After you connect to a VPN server, just clear your cookies and refresh the page where the game you want to watch is streaming.
+We have found, a VPN can change your IP address to that of another location.
+After you connect to a VPN server, clear your cookies and refresh the page where the game you want to watch is streaming.

 Most VPNs have native clients you can easily download and install.
 After setup, just select a server location and hit connect.

 We tested this out by connecting to a Chicago server and attempting to watch a Cubs game.
-Sure enough, we got a message alerting us the game is under a local blackout.
+Sure enough, we got a message alerting us the game was under a local blackout.

 Next, we connected to servers in Canada using NordVPN, which worked flawlessly.
 A quick refresh was all that was needed to unblock the stream; no more blackout messages.